forrest79/presenter-tester/readme.md

 ## Mocks

-> Some mocks are takem from https://github.com/mangoweb-backend/tester-http-mocks
+> Some mocks are taken from https://github.com/mangoweb-backend/tester-http-mocks

 ### Http\Request